Chandu-y1102/ece_563_spring_2022/README.md

-Design and implementation of a C++ cycle-accurate simulator of a dynamically scheduled processor implementing the Tomasulo algorithm with Reorder Buffer.Design and implementation of a C++ cycle-accurate simulator of a dynamically scheduled processor implementing the Tomasulo algorithm with Reorder Buffer.
+#Design and implementation of a C++ cycle-accurate simulator of a dynamically scheduled processor implementing the Tomasulo algorithm with Reorder Buffer.Design and implementation of a C++ cycle-accurate simulator of a dynamically scheduled processor implementing the Tomasulo algorithm with Reorder Buffer.

--Created the simulator for implementation of the Tomasulo algorithm and analysis of the algorithm
+- Created the simulator for implementation of the Tomasulo algorithm and analysis of the algorithm

--Implemented load bypassing and store bypassing in the design to optimize clock cycle
+- Implemented load bypassing and store bypassing in the design to optimize clock cycle

--Used cyclic buffer to implement the reorder buffer
+- Used cyclic buffer to implement the reorder buffer